-Even a quick search of Google will offer thousands of options which can be confusing, time consuming and ultimately you may just give up.
+Even a quick search of Google will offer thousands of options which can be confusing, time consuming and ultimately, you may just give up.

-Most suitable providers for Scotland won’t actually provide Scottish based servers so the best option is to find a service that offers reliable United Kingdom servers, especially if they're in the north of England because there is less distance, however generally much of the UK is connected via London so most UK servers will be suitable for Scottish use.
+It's beneficial if they're in the north of England because there is less distance, however, generally much of the UK is connected via London so almost all servers will be suitable for Scottish use.

-That said, there are a handful of providers that also offer servers in Scotland so I've been taking a look at some of these and others that are suitable for use in Scotland too.
+That said, there are a handful of providers that also offer servers in Scotland, so I've been taking a look at some of these and others that are suitable for use in Scotland too.

 IPVanish is definitely the Best VPN for Scotland and for various reasons.

-The Scottish based servers work with all the Scottish streaming services such as STV Player and BBC iPlayer so you'll still be able to watch these while protecting your privacy or if you're abroad you'll be able to stream them while you're away too.
+The Scottish based servers work with all the Scottish streaming services such as STV Player and BBC Scotland so you'll still be able to watch these while protecting your privacy, or if you're abroad you'll be able to stream them while you're away too.

-Most of the servers from ExpressVPN are located across the south coast of England including London but with major internet links to London across the UK it's often the case that data gets bounced here first regardless of your location so the speeds achievable for much of built up Scotland will still be ideal.
+Most of the servers from ExpressVPN are located across the south coast of England including London but with major internet links to London across the UK it's often the case that data gets bounced here first regardless of your location so the speeds achievable for much of mainland Scotland will still be ideal.

-This allows you to test the service for a whole month and if you're not happy with how it performs there is no risk as you can get your money back.
-Most providers offer a few days or a week so this is certainly a boon for the service.
+This allows you to test the service for a whole month and if you're not happy with how it performs, there is no risk as you can get your money back.
+Most providers don't offer such a long guarantee so it's a big bonus.

 Apps for mobiles and tablets and software for desktop and laptops is available so your full range of devices are covered.